matthewwall/weewx-interceptor/readme.txt

 port 80.
 Add a DNS entry so that traffic from the internet bridge is sent to 'pi' instead of the cloud.

+Example 3: weewx is running on host 'pi', nothing is listening on port 80, and the internet bridge cannot be configured.
+Configure the driver to listen on port 80.
+Configure the router to redirect traffic from the internet bridge and send it to 'pi' instead of the cloud.

-Example 3: weewx is running on host 'pi', which has a web server on port 80 to display weewx reports.
+Example 4: weewx is running on host 'pi', which has a web server on port 80 to display weewx reports.
 Configure the driver to listen on port 9999.
 Add a reverse proxy to the web server configuration to direct traffic on port 80 from the device to port 9999.
 Add a DNS entry so that traffic from the device is